irwanhub2016/AutoTest-kumparan/README.md

 - Chromedriver
 - HtmlTestRunner

+How to :
--> Execute to install packages pip.
+- Execute to install packages pip
--> pip3 install -r requirements.txt
+- pip3 install -r requirements.txt